Do I have to live in Illinois where your Agency is located?

 How long does it take to be matched with the Intended Parent(s)?

 The actual process of being matched can take place in a few hours, a few weeks or sometimes longer.
 This depends on how fast and timely you are with signing and returning the agency forms back to us.
 After you complete our online profile we will ask that you sign our agency agreement, background check form, insurance verification form, and medical release waivers.
 Only then can we begin to request your medical records for review.
-It usually takes 2 weeks for your clinic and delivery hospital to get your records to us after we’ve submitted a request.
+It can take anywhere from 30-90 days for your medical providers to get your records to us after we’ve submitted a request.
+This will vary based on location and length of pregnancy history.
 After your records have been reviewed and we determine that you are eligible, we can begin the matching phase.

 The average match is generally completed in 30-60 days, as we like to take our time and thoroughly find the best placement that will result in the highest chance for success and happiness.
 The Surrogate and Intended Parent relationship can vary widely.
 Our best efforts are made to create a seamless and cohesive match which results in chemistry and positivity throughout the journey.